-The Kardeby Research Group was established in 2024 and it is part of the Aston Research Centre for Health and Ageing (ARCHA) and Biosciences Research Group at Aston University.
+The Kardeby Research Group was established in 2024 and it is part of the Aston Research Centre for Health and Ageing (ARCHA), Biosciences Research Group at Aston University and the Listers Cardiovascular Research Group.

-Our aim is to understand the role of blood platelet reactivity and vascular changes in neurodegeneration and cardiovascular disease.
-Our goal is to understand what drives the risk of blood clots, so we can prevent them from happening.
+Our aim is to understand the role of blood platelet reactivity and vascular changes in neurodegeneration.
+Our ultimate goal is to understand what drives the risk of blood clots, so we can prevent them from happening.

 Our Team